-This post was originally published in July 2020 and was most recently updated in May 2023.
+This post was originally published in July 2020 and was most recently updated on May 6, 2024.

 It's time to savor the all-too-brief Minnesota summer by dining outdoors at a local restaurant patio.
 Here's a roundup of my favorite restaurant patios in Minneapolis and St. Paul, with restaurants listed alphabetically within each geographical category.
 I update this post periodically with new finds—there are dozens of excellent spots for outdoor dining in the Twin Cities, and this is only a sampling.